The Nourish project

 Improving open spaces on Edward Woods estate

-We have recognised potential opportunities for greening improvements in the Edward Woods Estate.
-Over the past few months, we have been speaking with residents and users of the Estate and identified four key areas for improvement;
+Over the past year, we have been speaking with residents and users of the estate and identified four key areas for greening improvements on Edward Woods Estate:

 - Swanscombe and St Ann's Road